divya-ganesh/streamlit-nse-charts/README.md

 # streamlit-nse-charts
-Very simply Streamlit app that displays charts for various parameters of NSE stocks.
+Very simple Streamlit app that displays charts for various parameters of NSE stocks and the live stock price.

 Run using ``` streamlit run streamlit_stock.py ``` .